 Made Local Magazine exists . . .

-to amplify and illustrate the stories behind the Sonoma County Food Action Plan, adopted by the Sonoma County Board of Supervisors in 2012 and vital to the economic and civic welfare of all residents.
+to celebrate our local economy.
+The magazine was launched to amplify and illustrate the stories behind the Sonoma County Food Action Plan, which was adopted by the Sonoma County Board of Supervisors in 2012 and vital to the economic and civic welfare of all residents.

 About Made Local Magazine, Print Version:

 Made Local Magazine is a free publication of Sustaining Technologies, LLC, publisher for Sonoma County GO LOCAL Cooperative.
 12,000 copies are produced five times per year.
 Reproduction of the content in whole or in part of this magazine requires written permission by the publisher.